 Close Focus Range

 Close focus refers to the closest distance at which a pair of binoculars can clearly focus on something.
 This is less important to consider as even the worst models have a close focus range of 15 feet, and the vast majority of things you'll be looking at will be farther away.
 However, a closer focus range does allow you to be a bit more curious.
 For instance, you can get an incredibly detailed look at a butterfly that landed in the bush right in front of you.
-About the best close focus range you can find is 4.5 feet, meaning most people would be able to focus on a bug that landed on their foot.
+The best close focus range you can find is around 4.5 feet, meaning most people would be able to focus on a bug that landed on their foot.

 Leica Noctivid 10x42, which can focus down to 6.2 feet.
 In the 8x range, the Swarovski EL and Vortex Diamondback HD 8x42 took the cake, focusing down to 4.9 and 5 feet, respectively.
 The Zeiss Terra ED 8x32 also performs respectably at 5.3 feet.
 If you're particularly concerned about close focus range, we suggest one of these models.